bridge

 (He/she (or you-formal) likes the snow.)

-Frequently in Spanish, to reinforce and be more specific about what is being said, an additional object is added, as demonstrated here:
+Frequently in Spanish, to reinforce and be more specific about what is being said, or to simply add emphasis, an additional pronoun preceded by the preposition "a" is added, as demonstrated here:

 A mí me gusta dormir tarde.